-The 2005-06 data were reported during the pilot test of the collection of CCD data through the Department of Education's EDFacts system.
-Most states reported their dropout and high school completion data through EDFacts; however, Michigan, New Jersey, New Mexico, and South Dakota reported through the CCD online collection maintained by the U.S. Census Bureau and Kforce Government Solutions.
+The 2006-07 data were reported during the pilot test of the collection of CCD data through the Department of Education's EDFacts system.
+All states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands reported their dropout and high school completion data through EDFacts; however, American Samoa and the Commonwealth of the Northern Marianas Islands reported through the CCD online collection maintained by the U.S. Census Bureau and Kforce Government Solutions.
+Guam, the Department of Defense (DoD) dependent schools (overseas and domestic), and the Bureau of Indian Education did not report any data on dropouts or graduates for the 2006-07 school year.